Joe Sent Me

 - Will uses a version of this when infiltrating an enemy camp in one of the Ranger's Apprentice books.
-Knowing people are less likely to bother him if he looks like he's doing something, he grabs an empty bucket, goes to the kitchen tent, and says "John sent me for water", on the basis that, in a camp that size, there'd be about thirteen "John"s and the cook wouldn't bother asking every one for confirmation.
+Knowing people are less likely to bother him if he looks like he's doing something, he grabs a bucket of water, goes to the cookfires, and says "John said to bring you this water", on the basis that, in a camp that size, there'd be about half a dozen "John"s and the cook wouldn't bother asking every one for confirmation.

 - In one episode of Heartbeat, they tricked a porn dealer by name-dropping Claude Greengrass.
 "That's not the kind of name you make up."

 - Lois tried this trope in Lois and Clark, along with "The Eagle Has Landed" and "Swordfish", all with no results. ("That Old Gang of Mine")